mimo1112/Individual_Project/README.md

 To install spaCy - Universal Sentence Encoder, please refer to this link: https://spacy.io/universe/project/spacy-universal-sentence-encoder or https://github.com/MartinoMensio/spacy-universal-sentence-encoder

+As there is a Google Translate API implemented, you will need to install the library needed to run the program, you can do this simply by doing pip install googletrans

 Once all three have been installed, clone the Github repository and run the mainGUI class.

 # Explanations of classes/files: